 To put it in a nutshell, Mini Blue Heelers are highly energetic, adventurous, playful, intelligent, and protective guard dogs.
 If you want to pet a lapdog to pamper it and get cuddles from it, this breed will disappoint you.
 Besides, even if you want a Mini Blue but do not have enough space to let it run around or enough time to play with it, you better look for some other breed.

 How To Take Care Of A Mini Blue Heeler?

 So, what does a Mini Blue eat?
 What is the required diet to keep it always active and energetic?
-Look for the points below to learn what a proper diet of a Mini Blue includes.
+Look for the points below to learn what a proper diet of bout Mini Blue Heelers includes.

 You should get your dog its best diet option.
 That means you have to find high-quality and healthy dog food.
 You can purchase the commercially produced ones.
 If you want, you can also DIY them.

 A Mini Blue Heeler does not require a special diet.
 You can give it any food that is highly nutritious and suitable for dogs.
 But if it has any underlying health problem, you should ask your vet and get their food recommendations.

 Again, do not let their size fool you into believing they do not need much food because they do.
 A mini blue needs more food than other small dogs because it is always moving.
 They must get more calories to equal their energy spent on playing, training, and exercising.

 You should start training your Mini Blue pup as early as possible.
 The training procedure includes everything from socialization to obedience training.
 You will have to teach it herding, obedience, and agility to keep it on its toes.

 Since they do not like to idle away for a long time, you will have to take your pup out.
 Remember, short walks won’t do it.
 They want long runs every day.
 So, if one fails to meet its energy level, they should not pet it.